jackbaty/archive.baty.net/content/posts/2017/2017-08-10-static-blogging-fro—ipad.md

----
-title: "Static Blogging from the iPad"
-slug: "static-blogging-fro—ipad"
++++
-date: "2017-08-10T12:34:38-04:00"
+date = "2017-08-10T12:34:38-04:00"
-tags: ["ipad","blogging","static"]
-draft: false
-description: "Updating this site using Blink.sh and Netlify from my iPad"
+description = "Updating this site using Blink.sh and Netlify from my iPad" draft = false slug = "static-blogging-fro—ipad" tags = ["ipad", "blogging", "static"] title = "Static Blogging from the iPad"

----
++++

 [baty.net](https://baty.net) is currently a static site, built using [Hugo](https://gohugo.io) and served by Netlify.
 In order to publish, I have to